 Making a tea with lemongrass is simple:

-- Add 2-3 teaspoons of the fresh or dried herb to a mug and pour 8 ounces of just boiled water over it.
+- Add 2-3 teaspoons of fresh or dried lemongrass to a mug and pour 8 ounces of just boiled water over it.

 - Cover and let steep for 10-15 minutes.

 - Strain out the lemongrass, and sweeten your tea if desired.